tanikina/anaphora-in-dialogue/index.md

 Eirew, Alon, Arie Cattan and Ido Dagan.
 “WEC: Deriving a Large-scale Cross-document Event Coreference dataset from Wikipedia.”
 ArXiv abs/2104.05022 (2021): n. pag.
 Link: <https://aclanthology.org/2021.naacl-main.198.pdf>

-Fang, Biaoyan, Christian Druckenbrodt, Saber A Akhondi, Jiayuan He, Timothy Baldwin, and Karin Verspoor.
-2021.
-ChEMU-Ref: A Corpus for Modeling Anaphora Resolution in the Chemical Domain.
-In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume, pages 1362–1375.
-Link: <https://aclanthology.org/2021.eacl-main.116.pdf>

 Fang, Biaoyan, Timothy Baldwin, and Karin Verspoor.
 2022.
 What does it take to bake a cake?
 The RecipeRef corpus and anaphora resolution in procedural text.
 Link: <https://aclanthology.org/2022.findings-acl.275.pdf>

 Kirstain, Yuval, Ori Ram and Omer Levy.
 “Coreference Resolution without Span Representations.”
 ACL (2021).
 Link: <https://aclanthology.org/2021.acl-short.3.pdf>